 FACTS ABOUT CHILDREN IN FOSTER CARE

 Foster children are truly California’s children.
-These children receive 24-hour substitute care and placements away from their parents our guardians, and for whom the State of California has ultimate placement and care responsibility.
-Placement options include foster-family homes, foster homes of relatives, group homes, emergency shelters, residential facilities, child-care institutions and preadoptive homes.
+The State of California has ultimate placement and care responsibility for these children who receive 24-hour substitute care and placements away from their parents or guardians.
+Placement options include foster-family homes, foster homes of relatives, group homes, emergency shelters, residential facilities, child-care institutions and pre-adoptive homes.

 Children in these circumstances have unique needs and concerns.
 According to a first-of-its-kind report — The Invisible Achievement Gap — and follow-up part-two review by WestEd, foster children are a “distinctively disadvantaged subgroup.”
 Children and youth in foster care: